Oregon TE Kenyon Sadiq Scouting Report

 Image 2: TE Kenyon Sadiq (6) during his final season at Skyline High School

-Kenyon Sadiq was a four-star ATH prospect in the class of 2023 coming out of Skyline High School in Idaho Falls, Idaho.
+Kenyon Sadiq was a Four-Star ATH prospect in the class of 2023 coming out of Skyline High School in Idaho Falls, Idaho.
 For majority of high school, Sadiq would have minimal exposure as a recruit before breaking out as a junior.
 Sadiq’s boost in counting stats paired with his combination of size, athleticism, and positional versatility made his stock explode.
 Sadiq eventually would be ranked as the top player coming out of Idaho and had offers to play positions ranging from WR to EDGE.
 Eventually, Sadiq would commit to Oregon where he was recruited to play TE.

 As a Duck, Sadiq saw meager production in his first two years of his college career due to established talent, like Terrance Ferguson, being ahead of him on the depth chart.
 While Ferguson took many of the tight end snaps in Oregon’s offense, Sadiq flashed impressive ability as a gadget player when given designed touches.
 With Ferguson’s departure to the NFL, Sadiq has stepped into a bigger role for Oregon and has proven on the field that he is one of the premier tight ends in college football.